VIAME/VIAME/examples/object_detector_training/README.rst

 ==========================

-This document corresponds to `this example online`_, in addition to the examples/object_detector_training folder in a VIAME installation.
+This document corresponds to `this example online`_, in addition to the object_detector_training example folder in a VIAME installation.

 .. _this example online: https://github.com/Kitware/VIAME/tree/master/examples/object_detector_training